 The PhD programs at The Ohio State University build on a tradition of excellence in scholarship within Fisher College of Business - a tradition that provides you with perspective, expertise, and skills necessary to reshape the business world.

-The greatest strength of the program is Fisher's top faculty, along with the emphasis on research and teaching.
-In addition, the facilities and resources on the Ohio State campus enhance the doctoral experience.
-Another strength is our proximity to the corporate headquarters of a variety of businesses within the technology, service, and manufacturing sectors.
-Our involvement with the business community in Columbus offers you extensive access to research sites and senior executives.
+The greatest strength of the program is Fisher's top faculty, and their emphasis on research and teaching.
+The facilities and resources of The Ohio State University campus enhance the doctoral experience.
+Another strength is Fisher's proximity to the corporate headquarters of a variety of businesses within the technology, service, and manufacturing sectors.
+Our involvement with the business community in Columbus which offers extensive access to research sites and senior executives.

 Tuition & Funding

 All admitted students into any of the Fisher PhD programs are fully funded, including a stipend and tuition costs.
 Funding is available for four to six years, at the discretion of each academic department.